 The reign of Henri II cannot be resumed to foreign wars and repression but also to a development of the arts and to colonial adventures in the New World.
 A genre of artistic movement even wears his name, the Henri-II style.

 In 1559, the treaty ( or peace) of Cateau-Cambrésis were signed between France, England and Spain ( in fact two treaties ).
 It put an end to the French ” Italian dream “.
-Queen Elizabeth I of England, eager to establish her power in her domain gave back the city of Calais to France ( after it was took and retook several times between France and England since the Hundred Years War ).
+Queen Elizabeth I of England, eager to establish her power in her domain gave back the city of Calais to France ( after it was taken and retook several times between France and England since the Hundred Years War ).
 King Felipe II of Spain signed peace with Henri II and started dominating territories such as in Italy or Flanders.
 Many European nations at the time knew important religious troubles.
 The Inquisition was growing in Spain, Elizabeth of England made Anglicanism the official religion and France was divided between Protestantism and Catholicism, both within the peasantry and nobility.

 Henri II, aged 40 in 1559 decided to organize a huge tournament for the celebrations of these two unions.
-During the hot day of the 30th of June 1559, the largest street of Paris was transformed in a joust place where population and nobles alike admired the finest knights jousting.
+During the hot day of the 30th of June 1559, the largest street of Paris was transformed into a joust place where population and nobles alike admired the finest knights jousting.

 The Young lion will overcome the older one,